How to clean your home after Holi

 ↓↓ Continue Reading Below ↓↓

-Protect your Sofa covers, Cushion covers, Curtains, Bed sheets etc.
+How to protect Sofa covers, Cushions, Curtains, Bed sheets etc. from Holi colors

 If Gulaal falls on upholstery, clean it immediately with a broom or vacuum it.
 NOTE: Do not use your hand to dust it off.
 This makes the Gulaal spread all over and get absorbed by the fabric.